Generic Name: risperidone (oral) (ris PER i done)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Overdose symptoms may include drowsiness, fast heart rate, feeling light-headed, fainting, and restless muscle movements in your eyes, tongue, jaw, or neck.
+Overdose symptoms may include severe drowsiness, fast heart rate, feeling light-headed, fainting, and restless muscle movements in your eyes, tongue, jaw, or neck.

 What should I avoid while taking Risperdal?

 While you are taking Risperdal, you may be more sensitive to temperature extremes such as very hot or cold conditions.
 Avoid getting too cold, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
-It is easier to become dangerously overheated and dehydrated while you are taking risperidone.

 Risperdal side effects